Mortgage Q&A: “How much do mortgage brokers make?”

 The Fed came in and changed all that by effectively banning yield spread premiums, and now mortgage brokers can only get paid by the borrower or the lender, not both.

-After subtracting costs of doing business, you’d have your profit per loan.
+But as noted, we have to subtract the costs of doing business, which are variable.
+From there, you’d have your profit per loan.

-Not a bad take, depending on how many loans are closed each month, and what expenses are involved.
+Not a bad take for helping people get mortgage financing, depending on how many loans are closed each month, and what expenses are involved.

 Will mortgage brokers still make the same money?

-The 360 Mortgage Group believes brokers will be able to adapt to the changes, and if you know anything about the mortgage business, rules are circumvented overnight.
+The 360 Mortgage Group believes brokers will be able to adapt to the compensation changes, and if you know anything about the mortgage business, new rules are typically circumvented overnight.